Lookback Archive / F&O Studies

 VERDICT

-Stance: NEUTRAL Horizon: 1mo (post-expiry continuation through to July 25)
+Stance: BULLISH Horizon: 1mo (post-expiry continuation into July 2024) Conviction: high

 The counterfactual is worth stating clearly.
 If the FII index futures position had still been net short into June 17 (instead of having flipped long by June 14), the same option chain setup would have read as a bearish trap.
 The vol crush would have been the same, but the spot would likely have failed at 23,500 instead of pinning above it.
 The risk to this whole framework is that you cannot read the IV crush in isolation from positioning.
 The June 2024 expiry worked because both signals pointed the same way.
 When they diverge, you respect the futures positioning and let the option premium go uncollected for that cycle.